influxdata/influxdb/docs/contributing.md

 Build and Test
 -----

-Make sure you have Go installed.
-To build the project, execute the following commands:
+Make sure you have Go installed and the project structure as shown above.
+To then build the project, execute the following commands:

 ```bash
 cd $GOPATH/src/github.com/influxdb